kwameopareasiedu/react-simple-widgets/docs/dialog-provider.md

     -   `onDialogDismissed?: (returnedValue: any) => void`

         If your dialog returns a value and this callback is provided, it will be called with that value

+## Usage

+A complete usage can be found in the [Storybook stories for this widget](../src/provider/dialog-provider/index.stories.tsx)